Zoie

 “Ry—”

-But as Ryin shifted to remove her vest, Zoie reached for her phone, turning away like she was adjusting the lamp.
-She angled the screen, heart thudding, and took a few discreet photos—quick, quiet shots of the bruises across Ryin’s neck, the swelling on her jaw, the dirt and blood on her shirt.
-Just in case.
+But as Ryin shifted to remove her vest, Zoie reached for her phone, turning away as if she were adjusting the lamp.
+She angled the screen, her heart thudding, and took a few discreet photos.
+Quick, quiet shots of the bruises across Ryin’s neck, the swelling along her jaw, the dirt and blood on her shirt.

 She didn’t know what Ryin would decide tomorrow.

-Zoie kept her face neutral and swallowed hard.
-She tried her hardest not to let her real emotions show.
-She snuck a few more pictures, then went to her bathroom to prepare a bath with warm water and Epsom salt.
+Zoie kept her face neutral and swallowed hard, trying not to let her real emotions show.
+She snapped a few more pictures, then went to the bathroom to prepare a bath with warm water and Epsom salt.

 Ryin nodded slightly.

-Zoie sat on the edge of the tub, carefully gathering Ryin’s hair into a high bun.
-Her fingers worked gently, slowly and deliberately as they finger-combed strands together, securing them with a black scrunchie from the counter.
+Zoie sat on the edge of the tub and carefully gathered Ryin’s hair into a high bun.
+Her fingers worked gently, slowly and deliberately as she finger-combed the strands together, securing them with a black scrunchie from the counter.

 Ryin sat hunched in the bath, knees pulled to her chest, steam rising in soft curls around her bruised skin.
-The Epsom salt water was doing its job—relaxing her body, loosening the tension in her muscles—but it couldn’t touch the storm in her eyes.
+The Epsom salt water was doing its job, relaxing her body and loosening the tension in her muscles, but it couldn’t touch the storm in her eyes.

 “You okay?”
 Zoie asked quietly, smoothing back a loose strand of hair at Ryin’s hairline.